 - For children ages three through kindergarten, a caregiver and teen volunteers are available from 10:20 am to 11:45 am, during the worship hour.

-There is a handicapped entrance accessible from the Frederick Road small parking lot.
+An accessible entrance with a ramp can be reached from the Frederick Road small parking lot.
 Inside, larger pew spaces are available in the front to accommodate wheelchairs or walkers.
 Accessible restrooms are available as well.
 Large print bulletins and hearing assistance earphones are provided in the rear of the sanctuary.

 We recognize that people of all ages have varying abilities and needs, and that underlying conditions may occasionally cause behavior that might be misinterpreted as inappropriate.
 If you or a family member has special needs, please speak to us.
 We want to fully appreciate each individual’s gifts and talents, and help you feel a part of this community.